Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Continual DQN Expansion Algorithm

 \subsection{Pad\'e Activation Units}

-Pad\'e activation units (PAUs) enhance the adaptability and efficacy of neural networks in continual reinforcement learning environments \cite{delfosse2021adaptive}.
+Pad\'e activation units (PAU) enhance the adaptability and efficacy of neural networks in continual reinforcement learning environments \cite{delfosse2021adaptive}.
 PAUs, defined as the ratio of two polynomial functions, offer a flexible and learnable activation mechanism that can dynamically adjust to varying task complexities.
 This adaptability is particularly beneficial in continual RL settings, where the agent encounters a sequence of tasks, each potentially differing in its dynamics and objectives.

 In a continual RL setting, employing PAUs allows for the modulation of the activation functions based on the specific requirements of each task, thus improving the plasticity of neural networks.
-Formally, a pad\'e activation function can be represented as:
+Formally, PAU is defined as:

 where $a_j$ and $b_k$ are the learnable parameters that determine the shape of the activation function.
 The adaptability of PAUs lies in their ability to represent a wide range of nonlinear relationships through the adjustment of these parameters, thereby enabling a neural network to maintain robust performance across a continuum of RL tasks and non-stationary environments.